-This paper compares and evaluates several different methods of measuring changes in residential rental levels for North Shore City in New Zealand.
-The indices compared were median, hedonic, repeat rent, weighted repeat rent and hybrid.
+This paper compares several different methods of measuring changes in residential rental levels for North Shore City in New Zealand.
+The data set comprised 35,431 tenancies over the period 1992-1998.
+Of these, 9,256 were single tenancies and 26,175 repeated tenancies.